Business Gateway

 Business Gateway is a Scottish Government resource that offers advice and guidance to startup companies and established companies across Scotland.
 Business Gateway is the Scottish equivalent of Business Link, aiming to provide free, impartial, and confidential advice to anyone who uses the service.

-The Scottish Government funded programme provides free business support to SMEs in Scotland.
-An extension of the Small Business Gateway (2001), it was introduced in July 2003 and is currently delivered by 12 Lead Local Authorities in Lowland Scotland and 6 in the Highlands and Islands.

-Responsibility for management of the Business Gateway contracts was transferred to Local Government from Scottish Enterprise on 1 April 2008.
-The transfer arrangements made provision for Lead Local Authorities in Lowland Scotland.
-Where there was more than one Local Authority in the contract area, Local Government was required to nominate a Lead Local Authority to manage the contract.
-The Business Gateway service was introduced in the Highlands and Islands in September 2009 with service delivery based on the six Local Authority areas there.
-The 2011 evaluation of Business Gateway, endorsed by the Business Gateway Scotland Board (BGSB) and the Scottish Government, recommended that the Lead Local Authority arrangements be continued for the new Business Gateway contracts from 1 October 2012.
+The Scottish Government funded programme provides free business support to small and medium enterprises in Scotland.
+An extension of the Small Business Gateway (2001), it was introduced in July 2003 and is currently delivered by 12 councils in the Lowlands and 6 in the Highlands and Islands.
+Responsibility for management of the Business Gateway contracts was transferred to local government from Scottish Enterprise on 1 April 2008.
+The transfer arrangements made provision for lead local authorities in the Lowlands; where there was more than one local authority in the contract area, they were required to nominate a lead local authority to manage the contract.
+The Business Gateway service was introduced in the Highlands and Islands in September 2009 with service delivery based on the 6 areas there.
+The 2011 evaluation of Business Gateway, endorsed by the Business Gateway Scotland Board (BGSB) and the Scottish Government, recommended that the lead local authority arrangements be continued for the new Business Gateway contracts from 1 October 2012.

 There are three key service areas which together form the core areas which Business Gateway offers across Scotland.
-Often other services are available and may be subject to local variations depending on markets and Local Authority focus.
+Often other services are available and may be subject to local variations depending on markets and local authority focus.
 The core service covers three areas: